flodlan/Lab-Wiki/documents/lab_basics/int-serv-roles/wiki-website-handbook.md

 #### What does this work entail for you?

 When you decide to create/edit a document that needs to be private and shared with all lab members, add the Predictive Brain Lab Google Group account to the users allow to edit/comment/see the document.
 This should give everyone in that mailing list access to the document.

+The Predictive Brain Lab account should give you admin access to the Google Groups to do any edits you may need.